Salih-13/Salih-13/README.md

  💫 About Me:
 I'm Mohammad Salih V S, a computer science engineering student passionate about web development.
 Recently, I completed an exciting project where I built a website using React, integrated seamlessly with Firebase for a robust and dynamic experience.
-Currently, I'm diving into the world of e-commerce, developing a store from scratch, honing my skills in both front-end and back-end technologies.<br><br>On my GitHub, you'll find a showcase of my journey as a web developer, featuring projects that highlight my growth, creativity, and technical expertise.
+Currently, I am working on a project to make the mess systems in hostels to become more convinient for the in mates of the hostels, honing my skills in both front-end and back-end technologies.<br><br>On my GitHub, you'll find a showcase of my journey as a web developer, featuring projects that highlight my growth, creativity, and technical expertise.
 Let's build something amazing together!

 ## 🌐 Socials: